trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    Got message: External([116, 101, 115, 116])
    ```

-Now you can send messages to this rollup via Tezos level 1 and act on them in the rollup code.
+Now you can send messages to this rollup via Tezos layer 1 and act on them in the rollup code.

 ## Next steps